pix303/react-tree-manager/README.md

-# react-tree-manager
+# react app example for edit a tree data structure
-Example of managing a tree in react with useReducer This code is the example for (dev.to post)[].
+Example for managing a tree data structure in react with useReducer This code is the example for (dev.to post)[].